Citroën C4: Third generation (C41; 2020)

+A four-door fastback-styling saloon version called the C4 X was unveiled on 29 June 2022.

 ë-C4

 The electric drive version, named the ë-C4, features a 100 kW electric motor and a 50 kWh battery, capable of 350 km of range under the WLTP test.

 C4 X and ë-C4 X (C43; 2022)

 A longer variation of the C4 with a saloon body style, called the C4 X, was unveiled in June 2022.
-It is the first Citroën to be designed under Pierre Lecercq supervision.
+It is the first Citroën to be designed under Pierre Leclercq supervision.
 According to Citroën, the C4 X merges the elements of a fastback, a 4-door saloon and an SUV.

 The C4 and the C4 X have the same wheelbase.
 Using the traditional saloon-style boot opening, the cargo capacity has been increased from 380 L in the C4 to 510 L in the C4 X.

 An electric version, called ë-C4 X, is also available.
-It is the only version offered in many countries (UK, Benelux, Portugal, Germany, Austria, Nordic countries) where the ICE C4 X is not sold.
+It is the only version offered in many countries (UK, Benelux, Portugal, Germany, Austria, Nordic countries) where the ICE C4 X was not sold.
+However, due to customer demand the ICE C4 X was made available in the UK in June 2023.